Home for Global Students

 Aigburth

-Aigburth is considered one of Liverpool’s more affluent areas.
+Aigburth is frequently named the best place to live in Liverpool, UK, especially given its prestigious reputation as one of the city’s most affluent areas.
 With beautiful Grade II-listed buildings, spectacular open spaces, and a bustling bohemian social scene, this leafy suburb caters to all lifestyles.
 It’s no wonder that Aigburth was recently voted one of the best places to live in the UK.
 Aigburth is located southeast of the city centre and symbolises Liverpool’s affluent lifestyle.
 The average rent here ranges from £700 – £1300 per month.

 Woolton